galaxy4public/hkmcavn-tools/xcrypt/README.md

 Most likely, this behaviour will be tuned in future versions of the script, but right now it works as described above.

+Known limitations / TODO
+---
+  - Only produces the 'TE2' version of he encrypted files (no 'TER' yet)
+  - Does not yet support the addition of the RSA signature into the metadata

 Thanks
 ---

-The creation of this script would not be possible without generous help from the community at [Gen5 Wide-Open](https://g4933.gitlab.io/wideopen/) at their Telegram channel.
+The creation of this script would not be possible without generous help from the community at [Gen5 Wide-Open](https://g4933.gitlab.io/wideopen/) and their Telegram channel.
 Specifically, the following people contributed the most (listed in no particular order):